kauri-io/Content/java/manage-accounts.md

 #### From a Private key

-As mentionned before, a private key is a 32 bytes long number.
-To parse a private key with Web3j, only need to pass the private key to the class `Credentials`.
+As mentioned before, a private key is a 32 bytes long number.
+To parse a private key with Web3j, we need to pass the private key to the class `Credentials`.

 ```java
 String pk = "c87509a1c067bbde78beb793e6fa76530b6382a4c0241e5e4a9ec0a0f44dc0d3";